listman-io/docs/README.md

 We recommend you to start run Listman.io using a Free Plan and first learn how to archive/export data from your Development or Staging SharePoint servers.
 Once confident with app configuration you could easily [subscribe to the Enterprise Plan]() and make the most from your archiving or exporting procedures.

-> Free version is limited to archive or export only 100 records from one SharePoint Instance per month.
+> Free version is limited to archive or export only 50 records from one SharePoint Instance per run.
 You could have just one free plan for your account.
-If you want to archive or export more than 100 records monthly we recommend you to upgrade to Enterprise Plan.
+If you want to archive or export more than 50 records monthly we recommend you to upgrade to Enterprise Plan.
 Enterprise Plan also includes 24/7 priority support.

 Look at the table below to choose between Free or Enterprise plans.